I just got my copyedits back. Now what?

 Here’s the recommended order:

 The style sheet I send along with your edited manuscript is a detailed roadmap of all the info to keep track of in your story.
-(I have a more in-depth post on style sheets in the works.
-Stay tuned!)
+(I have a more in-depth post on style sheets right here!)
 You’ll want to take a glance at it before you go through your manuscript, especially looking at all the place and character names to make sure they’re spelled the way you prefer.
-Most likely we’ve addressed this in an email long before you receive your final edits, but it never hurts to check— even copyeditors occasionally make mistakes.
+Most likely we’ve addressed this in an email long before you receive your final edits, but it never hurts to check— even editors make mistakes.

 You’ll want to keep the style sheet open as you go through your edits.
 If you see something that makes you think “Why did she change this?” a quick peek at the style sheet can usually reveal the reason.